williamazevedodepaula/mashgin-assignment/README.md

 # mashgin-backend-test

-backend of the technical assignment for the position of software engineer
+take-home assignment for the position of software engineer

 This README file contains information about the general project (frontend and backend) and how to execute it.